InternetHealthReport/internet-yellow-pages/README.md

     neo4j:5.1.0
 ```
 This initial setup needs only be done once.
 Afterwards, you can simply start/stop the container to
 use it.
-To later overwrite the existing database with a new dump check [Overwriting an existing
+To later overwrite the existing database with a new dump check [Updating an existing
-database](#overwriting-an-existing-database).
+database](#updating-an-existing-database).
 ```
 # Start
 docker start iyp